thomas-lamiaux/coq/doc/plugin_tutorial/README.md

 You can also modify and run `theories/Demo.v`.

+Because the `.mlpack` file format does not support comments, we explain it here: this file is used by `rocq makefile` to compile the plugin.
+It lists the OCaml modules used in the plugin in dependency order.
+From `foo.mlpack`, `rocq makefile` will build `foo.cma` (bytecode plugin) and `foo.cmxs` (native plugin), so the file names in the `META` file must match this.

 # tuto1 : OCaml to Rocq communication
 Explore the memory of Rocq, modify it
 - Commands that take arguments: strings, integers, symbols, expressions of the calculus of constructions